Neimat1/reactive-message/README.md

 1. ### **service-one**:
     _Which is a message microservice, that does:_
-      * Prints list of messages
+      * Prints welcome message - GET
-      * Print one message
+      * Print Success - POST
-      * Creat new message
+      * Throw exception - POST

 2. ### **service-two**:
    _Which is a rest client microservice, that does:_